-We are very proud that the PeopleForWords Codex: Lost Words of Atlantis (LWoA) App was selected by XPrize as one of five finalists advancing in the $7 million Barbara Bush Foundation Adult Literacy XPRIZE presented by Dollar General Literacy Foundation.
+We are very proud that the PeopleForWords Codex: Lost Words of Atlantis (LWoA) App was selected by XPrize to participate in the Adult Literacy Communities Competition.
 Our entire team is committed to helping adults learn to read through our work with Educators, Adult Literacy groups, and directly with learners.

 The Codex: Lost Words of Atlantis (LWoA) App supports research-based practices in literacy learning and game-based learning.
 All instructional elements are positioned in the context of a compelling game storyline so learners are solving challenges or helping game characters solve challenges as they learn.
 The core gameplay revolves around crafting English phonemes, onset-rime patterns, and sight words to “decode” an ancient alien language.
 The player uses a computer tablet (codex) that was found in his or her attic to translate alien letter/words from the lost city of Atlantis into English pronunciation sounds.
 The player builds phonemes and words using the codex translation to unlock secret locations inside major archeological sites around the world as they discover the secrets hidden at Atlantis.
 Each site a player visits is based upon a real world location.
 After completing each location, a player will see the gameplay world transform with images of real locations.
 This game feature helps keep the users engaged in progressing further in the game as it also helps them see and learn more about real world areas outside their current city.
 As the player goes to each location, they are presented with new artifacts to decode.
 As the Codex translates each artifact, it helps the player understand the ancient language and unlock the next set of doors to progress in the game.

-We hope you enjoy piloting our App.
+We hope you enjoy using our App.
 We are committed to continuing to improve our App to provide the most benefit to adults in their journey to learn to read.
-To pilot the People ForWords Codex App, please watch the video below that walks you through the steps to install the Codex App from the Google Play store.

 For more information on how to log into the game once installed: https://youtu.be/dyPDAIzD3Dw

-Please contact Dr. Tony Cuevas (firstname.lastname@example.org) for Questions or Help with the App during the Communities Competition Pilot period.
+Please contact Dr. Tony Cuevas (firstname.lastname@example.org) or 214-768-4848 for Questions about the App as you prepare for the Communities Competition.

 The game begins with support in the form of guidance for the learner that decreases as they demonstrate mastery of basic literacy skills.
 Players identify letter sounds, CVC patterns, and sight words to solve mysteries of Atlantis.
 They progress to reading words and sentences in the context of the gameplay.
 The player is a novice archaeologist who uncovers evidence of an ancient civilization among his or her (player selects to play as male or female) grandparent’s belongings stored in an attic.
 Using this knowledge, the player travels to the cities around the world to uncover the secrets of the lost civilization of Atlantis.